mirumee/saleor-app-framework-python/docs/index.md

 # Welcome to Saleor App Framework

 You are reading the Saleor App Framework (Python) documentation.
-This document should help you to quickly bootstrap a 3rd Party Saleor App, read more about those [:saleor-saleor: Saleor's documentation](https://docs.saleor.io/docs/3.0/developer/extending/apps/key-concepts).
+This document should help you to quickly bootstrap a 3rd Party Saleor App, read more about those [:saleor-saleor: Saleor's documentation](https://docs.saleor.io/docs/3.0/developer/extending/apps/key-concepts){ target=_blank }.

 The only supported web framework is **FastAPI**.